smaurice101/readthedocs/docs/source/coreintegrations.rst

    - All TML perform entity based processing and machine learning.

+   - All TML solutions are developed in Python using the MAADSTML Python Library and DAGs.

+   - All TML solutions use REST API.

 Below are all the technologies TML integrates with for fast, scalable, cost-effective, real-time solutions.

 1. Apache Kafka